Next: 4. The Algorithm

 in the zeroth term and

-The map in the middle is the multiplication by and, consequently, a
+The map in the middle is the multiplication by

 monomorphism.
-Thus, this complex is a resolution of and the second
+Thus, this complex is a resolution of

 statement follows.

-REMARK:For an -regular generator the upper resolution could be
+the upper resolution

-chosen as identical copy of the lower and, hence, the double
+chosen as identical copy of the lower

-complex is the natural generalization of the Koszul complex.
+is the natural generalization of the Koszul complex.

 Note, that the whole construction works over arbitrary rings: The only assumption

-is the existence of the free resolutions and .
+is the existence of the free resolutions

 Definition 3.8